rohm1/phpMyTemplate/README.md

 Note: for the users functions or the assign function, you don't have to use quotes if the value does not have any spaces.

 ##Tricks##
-You can add ?raw to the URL: the result will be the templates and blocks fully merged, but the control structure and variables not processed.
+You can add ?raw to the URL: the result will be the templates and blocks fully merged, but the control structures and variables not processed.

 You can add ?tplnocache to the URL or define the constant TPL_DEBUG (defined by default, check class.tpl.php): it will force to recompile the template.